Community Development Worker

 - knowledge of applying for grants and report writing

-- an understanding of advocacy, policies and government and community systems
+- an understanding of advocacy, policies and government funding available to help communities

 - knowledge of the specific community they work in and its languages and cultures.